LESSONSeries : Common Chord Progressions and Remembering Songs

-Know the song away from the ukulele.
+Know the Song Away From the Instrument.
 You've probably heard this if you have ever been to a ukulele jam session or play-along.
-It's where someone is yelling out what the next chord is — while they're playing the current chord.
+It's where someone is yelling out what the next chord or chords is — while they're playing.
 They don't have to wait to see what someone else is playing — that is too late.
 They know what is coming up and can prepare.

-As soon as you play the first chord of a song you should be thinking ahead to what the next chords or chords are.
+As soon as you play the first chord of a song, you should be thinking ahead to what the next chord or chords are.